Metropolis (2001 film): Soundtrack

-The Metropolis soundtrack consists mainly of New Orleans-style jazz music and orchestral score composed by Toshiyuki Honda and features Atsuki Kimura's cover of "St. James Infirmary Blues" and the ending theme "There'll Never Be Good-Bye" by Minako "Mooki" Obata.
-The soundtrack album is available on King Records.
+The Metropolis soundtrack consists mainly of New Orleans-style jazz music and orchestral score composed by Toshiyuki Honda.
+It features Atsuki Kimura's cover of "St. James Infirmary Blues", and the ending theme is "There'll Never Be Good-Bye" by Minako "Mooki" Obata.
+The soundtrack album is available through King Records.

-During the film's climactic scene, the song "I Can't Stop Loving You" performed by Ray Charles was used as most of the audio when the Ziggurat was destroyed, with sound effects only audible later on in the scene.
+During the climax of the film, the collapse of the Ziggurat, the song "I Can't Stop Loving You" performed by Ray Charles is the only thing audible, with sound effects only reappearing later on in the scene.
 Likely due to licensing reasons, the song was not included on the soundtrack album.

 Release

 The film was first released in Japan on May 26, 2001.
 When it was released in the US and other foreign countries by TriStar Pictures and Destination Films, it made a total of in overseas territories outside of Japan.
 In the United States, the film was given a PG-13 rating by the MPAA for "violence and images of destruction" and a TV-14-LV rating when it aired on Adult Swim.
 It was also one of the first anime films to be submitted for consideration for Best Animated Film at the Academy Awards.

 Metropolis was first released on VHS, and is now available in North America as both a 2-disc DVD, with the second disc being a MiniDVD (called a "Pocket DVD"), and a Blu-ray.

 In both the United Kingdom and Ireland, Eureka Entertainment acquired the film's distribution rights as a means to release the film on Blu-ray in both countries.
 The UK and Ireland Blu-rays were released on January 16, 2017.

 Toho-Towa Distribution, the foreign film distribution division of the film's original Japanese distributor, Toho, also handled the Japanese distribution of the 1927 version of Metropolis.

-As the license of the German Metropolis is held by the Friedrich Wilhelm Murnau Foundation, the film was released under the title Robotic Angel.
+As the license of the German Metropolis is held by the Friedrich Wilhelm Murnau Foundation, the film was released under the title Robotic Angel in Germany.